clabe45/zeddo/README.md

 ## Set up

-Create a [News API account](https://newsapi.org/register) and remember the API key.
+Create a [News API account](https://newsapi.org/register) and save the API key.
 (You can choose the free plan.)

 Then run `zeddo` and enter the API key when prompted.